googleapis/nodejs-bigtable/samples/README.md

    cbt set my-table r1 cf1:c1=test-value
 ```

-Run the quick start to read the data you just wrote using `cbt`:
+Run the quick start to read the row you just wrote using `cbt`:
 ```
-   node.js quickstart.js
+   node quickstart.js
 ```
 Expected output similar to:
 ```